pip-services/pip-services-docs/content/en/python/commons/validate/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
-    The Validate package contains interfaces and classes that can be used to create custom validation rules, such as rules based on combinations of the logical operators AND, OR and NOT.
+    The Validate package contains interfaces and classes that can be used to create custom validation rules; such as rules based on combinations of the logical operators AND, OR and NOT.

 ---
 ---